Pearls Before Swine by Stephan Pastis for December 19, 2021

 4. Missing large

-jmarkoff2 almost 3 years ago
+jmarkoff2 about 3 years ago

 Mark Twain’s definition of a great literary classic was “something that everybody wants to have read and nobody wants to read.”